add-IV/pandaRec/documentation/strategies.md

 ### 3. Combination of algorithms

 We can combine multiple algorithms to get the best results.
-For examlpe, using user feedback of a specific user in addition to the keyword matching algorithm will result in the user getting the result he wants for specific search terms.
+For example, using user feedback of a specific user in addition to the keyword matching algorithm will result in the user getting the result he wants for specific search terms.

 ### 4. User feedback